Skip to main content

 PROGRAM INFORMATION

-We follow the DUTY Hours standards for surgery residents from the Accreditation Council for Graduate Medical Education (ACGME) that include:
+We follow the duty hours standards for surgery residents from the Accreditation Council for Graduate Medical Education (ACGME) that include:

 • Weekly limit: 80 hours per week, averaged over four weeks